McCoyGroup/McUtils/ci/docs/McUtils.md

 A growing package of assorted functionality that finds use across many different packages, but doesn't attempt to provide a single unified interface for doing certain types of projects.

-All of the McUtils packages stand mostly on their own, but there will be little calls into one another here and there.
+All of the McUtils packages stand mostly on their own, but there will be little calls into one another here and there, especially pieces using `Numputils`

 The more scientifically-focused `Psience` package makes significant use of `McUtils` as do various packages that have been written over the years.